jcianci12/update-purelymail/readme.md

     ./update_dns_records.sh
     ```

-7. Follow the prompts to enter your AWS Route 53 Hosted Zone ID and website URL.
+7. Follow the prompts to enter your AWS Route 53 Hosted Zone ID and domain name.

 8. The script will update the DNS records accordingly.

+## Customization

+- **Mail Server:** This script is designed to update DNS records for mail servers.
+You can customize it for your specific mail server by modifying the `dns_changes_template.json` file and any other relevant configurations.

 ## Notes

 - The script assumes you have appropriate permissions to update DNS records on AWS Route 53.
-- Ensure your `dns_changes_template.json` file contains `(WEBSITE_URL)` as a placeholder where you want to replace the website URL.
+- Ensure your `dns_changes_template.json` file contains placeholders where necessary for your mail server configuration.

 ## License